Atkinss1/ToDo-WeatherApp/README.md

    npm install
    ```

-2. Start both the front-end and back-end simultaneously:
+2. Navigate back to the Todo root directory and start both the front-end and back-end simultaneously:
    ```bash
    npm run start:all
    ```